queenkjuul/milkv-duo-ubuntu/readme.md

 - 3 USB modes, selectable via systemd service:
   - USB Host: Use the USB A port to access peripheral devices
   - USB Serial (ACM): Connect to a PC with USB-C and log in over serial
-  - USB Network (CDC-NCM) [formerly RNDIS]: Connect to a PC with USB-C and log in over SSH or otherwise access over network protocols
+  - USB Network (CDC-NCM) [formerly RNDIS]: Connect to a PC with USB-C and log in over SSH or otherwise access via network protocols
 - Modern Linux 7.0 mainline kernel (with minor device tree and driver patches)
 - Modern Ubuntu 22.04/24.04 userspace
 - Full USB Gadget support